marmelab/react-admin/docs/ImageField.md

 ## `sx`: CSS API

 The `<ImageField>` component accepts the usual `className` prop.
-You can also override many styles of the inner components thanks to the `sx` property (as most Material UI components, see their [documentation about it](https://mui.com/customization/how-to-customize/#overriding-nested-component-styles)).
+You can also override many styles of the inner components thanks to the `sx` property (as most MUI  components, see their [documentation about it](https://mui.com/customization/how-to-customize/#overriding-nested-component-styles)).
 This property accepts the following subclasses:

 | Rule name               | Description                                                                    |
 |-------------------------|--------------------------------------------------------------------------------|
 | `& .RaImageField-list`  | Applied to the underlying `<ul>` component when `sourceValue` prop is an array |
 | `& .RaImageField-image` | Applied to each underlying `<img>` component                                   |

-To override the style of all instances of `<ImageField>` using the [material-ui style overrides](https://mui.com/customization/globals/#css), use the `RaImageField` key.
+To override the style of all instances of `<ImageField>` using the [MUI style overrides](https://mui.com/customization/globals/#css), use the `RaImageField` key.

 ## Usage